yao-creative/yiyaotan-site/content/blog/_index.md

 layout: "section"
 ---

 Welcome to my blog.
-Here, you can find articles on various topics categorized for your convenience.
+Some stuff are yet to be filled out.
+(The reading section is probably the most interesting right now)

 ## Categories